 Healthy and delicious savory steamed cake made with barnyard millet and tapioca pearls.
 Vrat ka dhokla or Sama ke Chawal ka Dhokla is light, spongy and full of flavor!
-A gluten free delicacy!
+A gluten-free delicacy!

-Vrat ka dhokla or Sama ke Chawal ka Dhokla is a quick and simple phalahari dhokla that is prepared with simple ingredients and uses no ENO.
+Vrat ka dhokla or Sama ke Chawal ka Dhokla is a quick and straightforward phalahari dhokla that is prepared with simple ingredients and uses no ENO.
 If you avoid eating eno during vrat then this is a perfect recipe for you.

 Combine it tapioca pearls and curd to create a lip-smacking fasting delicacy.
-It’s extremely light and very airy snack.
-Pair it with vrat ki chutneyand they both complement each other perfectly.
+It’s incredibly light and very airy snack.
+Pair it with vrat ki chutney, and they both complement each other perfectly.

 Add curd along with enough water to make a dropping consistency batter.
-Make sure the batter is a smooth and creamy.
+Make sure the batter is smooth and creamy.
 If the mixture is grainy, dhokla will not turn out light and airy.

 Grease a plate, pour the mix and steam dhokla for 12- 15 minutes or until the inserted knife comes out clean.